5 Of The Best Folding Saws for Your Money

 It might seem trivial, but pay attention to the locking mechanism of the folding saw.

-It is a lot safer to get a saw which has a lock in the closed position.
+It is much safer to get a saw with a lock in the closed position.

-However, some people hate having to push the unlock button each time they grab the saw.
+However, some people hate pushing the unlock button each time they grab the saw.

 I prefer this annoyance over the risk of cutting my hand while reaching for the saw!